Protect and Control frequently asked questions (FAQs)

 A new user account will appear in Protect and Control after the user creates a document or is granted access to a document in a connected app.

-It can take up to about one hour for the account and its permissions to appear, depending on synchronization timing.
+It can take up to about one hour for the account and its access levels to appear, depending on synchronization timing.

 File visibility and synchronization